East Carolina University

 ANOVA Independent Variables ("Factors")

 Do not attribute human characteristics to <nonhuman> animals or to inanimate sources.
-(PM 3.09).
+(PM7, 4.11).
 This was one of Kathleen Row's pet peeves.
 She wrote "Beware of attributing human-like attributes to theories, hypotheses, or psychological concepts.
 For examples, theories do not think, feel, or have relationships."
 As another example, "The current investigation will gather and analyze information ...."
 No, the investigator will gather and analyze the information.
-Another example: "Thiese simulated data looked at mean pulse increases in four different groups ..."
+Another example: "These simulated data looked at mean pulse increases in four different groups ..."
 Also read this and this.

 Students frequently insert blank spaces where they do not belong.
 The best way to prevent this to is turn the Show/Hide formatting marks ON.
 Blank spaces will then appear as dots, and you can see the ones that should not be there.
 One of the places that students most often put such blank spaces is at the end of the last sentence in a paragraph.
 Usually this has no ill effect, but it can have an adverse effect on formatting if you switch from one computer to another or one printer to another.
 On a related topic, be consistent with respect to how many blank spaces you will put between each sentence and the next.
-The APA Publication Manual clearly states (section 4.01) that there should be TWO blank spaces between sentences.
+Previous editions of the APA Publication Manual clearly stated (PM6, 4.01) that there should be TWO blank spaces between sentences, but the seventh edition now specifies one space.

-In a thesis at ECU, set all headings in bold font (and some of them in bold italic font), unless you have five levels of headings, in which the Level 5 headings should not be in bold font.
+In a thesis at ECU, set all headings in bold font (and some of them in bold italic font).
 See my Thesis Tips page for more details (to which you can link at the bottom of this document).
 Also see this document: APA Style Headings

 The word "factor" should be capitalized when it is followed by a number -- for example, "The first factor captured 46% of ....
 As shown in Table 3, Factor 1 loaded well on ...."
 You should also capitalize the names that you give to derived factors -- for example, "The Chinese participants scored much higher on Temporal Farsightedness (Factor 5) than did ...."